Easy Japanese Homonyms With Same Sound, Different Meanings

 Likewise, there are homonym words where one is written in katakana and the other one in kanji.
 As katakana words are usually foreign words, this can help you guess the meaning.

 The fact that Japanese homonyms are not always written the same way is a great help for learners to distinguish them.
+On the other hand, words that have the same pronunciation but different meanings or (as in this case) spelling are called homophones.

 Intonation

 It’s also possible to encounter Japanese words that are spelled the same but with a different meaning and sometimes pronunciation.
 These are called homographs.
-In some cases, pitch accents can help you distinguish them.
+In some cases, Japanese pitch accents can help you distinguish them.

 Pitch accents refer to the different ways a word’s pitch rises or falls.
-For example, the word “hashi,” as we mentioned, can mean either “chopsticks” or “bridge.”
+For example, the word hashi, as we mentioned, can mean either “chopsticks” or “bridge.”
 The difference in meaning is indicated by a different pitch accent: the pitch accent on the first syllable is high for “chopsticks” and low for “bridge.”

 So, by paying attention to the difference in pitch, you can learn to differentiate between homographs and also improve your Japanese pronunciation.